 - Last updated:

 The health and wellbeing industry is the Sunshine Coast’s largest employer.
-Around 1,700 healthcare businesses (ABS Business Counts, 2010-2014) currently employ approximately 21,000 people, providing an experienced workforce for this growing industry.
+Around 2,000 healthcare businesses (.id, 2016) currently employ more than 20,000 people, providing an experienced workforce for this growing industry.

 The health and wellbeing industry is also one of the largest generators of economic activity on the Sunshine Coast and is in a strong position for growth and investment.
 The industry is predicted to double its share of the employment market by 2033.

 Underpinning the growth and future investment in the health and wellbeing industry is the development of the Sunshine Coast Health Precinct.
-At the heart of the new health precinct is the Sunshine Coast Health Campus incorporating the A$1.8 billion Sunshine Coast University Hospital and the Sunshine Coast Health Institute (a specialist skills, academic and research centre), as well as a co-located private hospital.
-The private hospital is already operational and the public hospital is expected to open in 2017.
+At the heart of the new health precinct is the incorporating A$1.8 billion Sunshine Coast University Hospital (SCUH) and the Sunshine Coast Health Institute (SCHI) - (a specialist skills, academic and research centre), as well as a co-located private hospital.
 This is the first new tertiary hospital development in Australia in more than 25 years that is not replacing an existing facility.

-The investment in the Sunshine Coast University Hospital, coupled with the development and investment in an extensive health and medical precinct adjacent to the university hospital site, will continue to provide a major stimulant for growth and development of the health and wellbeing industry on the Sunshine Coast over the course of the next 20 years.
+The investment in the Sunshine Coast University Hospital, coupled with the development and investment in an extensive health and medical precinct adjacent to the university hospital site, will continue to provide a major stimulant for growth and development of the health and wellbeing industry on the Sunshine Coast.

 Key health and wellbeing industry participants on the Sunshine Coast include: